Flickerball

 Flickerball is a group sport played with an American football in similar situations to dodgeball, such as Gym Class/PE (Physical Education) classes.
 It is played in a group of 6 to 40 players who are equally divided into two teams.
 The teams separate on opposite sides of an area such a gymnasium, parking lot, or field.
 The game is unstructured in terms of what constitutes or if there will be outs and the length of play nor time-outs.
-There are many rules and the game is structured most similarly to Ultimate Frisbee.
+There are many rules, and the game is structured most similarly to Ultimate Frisbee.
 One notable exception is that any shot on goal results in the ball going out of bounds which results in an automatic change of possession.
 This rule should mitigate wild shots hoping for statistical points.

 Flickerball was first played at Davidson College in 1951, when it evolved as an alternative to touch football.
 The name "flickerball" was developed in the mid-1950s and the game is still a traditional game at Davidson College.

-A newer form of Flickerball commonly called Thunderdome originated in Berwyn, Illinois, at Morton West High School.
-This Delachian style of Flickerball (named for its creator Jim Delach) incorporates many of the same structures of the original game but alters the rules for play.
-Many US summer camps (including Camp Waupaca) adapted the game using a dodge ball.

 The basic setup is as follows: Each team's board (which has a large hole in the middle that look much like a backboard with the box cut out and around six feet off the ground) is positioned at opposite ends of the field.
 A boundary line is then placed in play approximately 12 ft. from the board and lies parallel to the board.
 Rules are that all players can hold the ball for only five seconds and can take a maximum of three steps forward (players may go in any other direction any number of steps within 5 seconds) and can either pass or shoot to end the possession.
-The field length is not standard but the width is usually 1/3 to 1/2 the size of the length and length is about 50 yards for standard size teams.
+The field length is not standard, but the width is usually 1/3 to 1/2 the size of the length and length is about 50 yards for standard size teams.